-With the growth of the solar energy expected to skyrocket in the US over the next several years, here’s a look at US solar energy stocks for consideration.
+Growth in solar energy is expected to skyrocket in the US over the next several years — get ready by checking out these US solar energy stocks

-In terms of its overall market outlook, it shouldn’t be surprising that the solar energy sector is going to grow even more than it already has.
-Advanced Energy Now projects the solar rooftop market will reach $4.14 billion by 2022, growing at a compound annual growth rate (CAGR) of 9.70 percent until then.
+The news shouldn’t be surprising for those watching the space.
+Indeed, Advanced Energy Now projects that the solar rooftop market will reach US$4.14 billion by 2022, growing at a compound annual growth rate of 9.7 percent until then.

 1. Amtech Systems (NASDAQ:ASYS)

-The first on our US solar energy stocks list is Amtech Systems.
-It’s been over 3 decades since Amtech Systems was incorporated, first as Quartz Engineering and Materials.
+First on this US solar energy stocks list is Amtech Systems.
+It’s been over three decades since Amtech Systems was incorporated, first as Quartz Engineering and Materials.
 The company went public in 1983, and has grown into a global supplier of solar and semiconductor production and automation systems.

-- Tempress Systems B.V., which provides services for the solar cell and semiconductor industry;
+- Tempress Systems, which provides services for the solar cell and semiconductor industry;

-- P.R.
-Hoffman Machine Products, who designs, manufactures, sells and installs double sided precision lapping and polishing machines;
+- PR Hoffman Machine Products, which designs, manufactures, sells and installs double-sided precision lapping and polishing machines;

 - Bruce Technologies, which provides services for semiconductor diffusion furnaces;